Governorship of Wes Moore: Overview

 In May 2024, Moody's Ratings issued a report expressing concerns with Maryland's fiscal stability, citing imminent structural deficits driven by programs including the Blueprint for Maryland's Future.
 In May 2025, Moody's decreased Maryland's bond rating from AAA to AA1, saying that while Maryland had addressed its budget problems "through a combination of tax increases and restraints on expenditures", the state was economically and fiscally underperforming other states with an AAA bond rating.
 Moody's report also predicted that Maryland would continue to underperform economically due to the state's "heightened vulnerability to shifting federal policies and employment, and its elevated fixed costs".
 At the same time, Fitch Ratings and S&P Global Ratings maintained Maryland's AAA rating, though Fitch similarly expressed concerns with the state's ability to fund the Blueprint.
+In May 2026, Maryland ended its relationship with Moody's, replacing it with the Kroll Bond Rating Agency.

 In December 2024, Moore endorsed a bill that would allow sales of beer and wine in grocery stores, calling Maryland's laws on alcohol sales "out of step with the rest of the country".
 However, he later signaled that he wouldn't include the bill in his administration's official priorities, instead preferring to focus on addressing the state's multi-billion dollar deficit during the 2025 legislative session.
 The bill to allow beer and wine sales in grocery stores was withdrawn by its sponsor, Cory McCray, moments before it was poised to be killed by the Senate Finance Committee, and its House crossfile never received a vote in the House Economic Matters Committee.
 As of 2025, Maryland is one of five states that do not allow alcohol sales except in liquor or packaged goods stores.

+During the 2026 legislative session, Moore introduced the DECADE Act, which extends initiatives for companies in tax-incentive zones and eliminates certain eligibility requirements for startup businesses to qualify for assistance programs, and another bill to ban surveillance pricing and dynamic pricing in grocery stores.
+Moore signed the dynamic pricing ban into law in April 2026.